 All QuickStart participants will be invited to participate in the evaluation of the program.
-Since QuickStart is funded as part of a research grant (National Cancer Institute Grant #1R25CA188482-01), the evaluation structure and content is overseen by the Institutional Review Board of UC Irvine.
+The evaluation structure and content is overseen by the Institutional Review Board of UC Irvine.

-Request for Applications Release Date: October 20, 2017 Submission Date:
+Request for Applications Release Date: March 6, 2022 Submission Date:

-- Individual community members or scientists who need help finding a research partner: January 15, 2018, 5:00 PM PST - Community-Scientist teams: March 16, 2018, 5:00 PM PST.
+- Individual community members or academics who need help finding a research partner: March 20, 2023 5:00 PM PST - Community-Academic teams: April 17, 2023, 5:00 PM PST.